 What career goals should you write in your MBA applications?
 How do you ensure that the short-term career goals are aligned with the long-term goals?

 Vibhav Agarwal sure knows a thing or two about crafting winning MBA applications.
 He’s helped many applicants get into the most selective programs in the world.
-You’ll find some of his success stories at the end of this article.

 In this post he shares some tips on tackling the career goals MBA essay.